-Pieter Van den Heede is a PhD Candidate at the Department of History or Erasmus University Rotterdam.
+Pieter Van den Heede is a lecturer and researcher at the Department of History at Erasmus University Rotterdam.

 In his research, he primarily focuses on the study of historical culture (how people in past and present relate to the past), history didactics, public history and other forms of meta-reflection on history as a scholarly discipline.
 In addition, he is interested in the study of the Second World War.